calvinkrisdiant/Signlingo/README.md

 7. Encodes labels into numerical format
 8. Splits data into training and test sets
 9. Training set (80%) and test set (20%)
-10. Build the model with the architecture below
-11. Evaluate model performance on test set
-12. Tuning the hyperparameter and iterating the process based on the results
-13. Export to keras model with format h5

 ### Model architecture
 <img src="https://github.com/calvinkrisdiant/Signlingo/blob/main/Machine%20Learning/stock/modelNEW.v.1.h5_page-0001.jpg" alt="5" width="auto" height="900">
 <br>

+### Model training
+1. Build the model with the architecture above
+2. Evaluate model performance on test set
+3. Tuning the hyperparameter and iterating the process based on the results

 ### Model Accuracy
 The model reached 97% accuracy on the training set and 94% accuracy on the test set